lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 * algorithm identifies the cryptographic algorithm with an object identifier.

-* parameters, which are optional, are the associated parameters for the algorithm identifier in the algorithm field.
+* parameters, which is optional, identifies the associated parameters for the algorithm identifier in the algorithm field.

 The object identifiers for SLH-DSA are defined in the NIST Computer Security Objects Register {{CSOR}}, and are reproduced here for convenience.
 The same algorithm identifiers are used for identifying a public key, a private key, and a signature.

-The Pure SLH-DSA OIDs are defined in [I-D.ietf-lamps-cms-sphincs-plus]'s ASN.1 module and reproduced here for convenience:
+The Pure SLH-DSA OIDs are defined in the ASN.1 module in {{!RFC9814}} and reproduced here for convenience:

 ~~~ asn.1
    nistAlgorithms OBJECT IDENTIFIER ::= { joint-iso-itu-t(2)